cdfoundation/toc/PROJECT_LIFECYCLE.md

 To be considered for Incubation Stage, the project must meet the following requirements:

 * 2 TOC sponsors to champion the project and provide mentorship as needed
-* A presentation to at the meeting of the TOC
+* A presentation at a meeting of the TOC
 * Adherence to the foundation's IP Policy
 * Upon acceptance, At Large projects must list their status prominently on their website/README
 * Development of a growth plan, to be done in conjunction with their project mentor(s) at the TOC.